taniarascia/taniarascia.com/content/posts/2019-02-11-everything-i-know-as-a-software-developer-without-a-degree.md

 ## Things I Don't Know, Abridged

 In true [Dan Abramov](https://overreacted.io/things-i-dont-know-as-of-2018/) fashion, I'm happy to admit the plethora of concepts, technologies, libraries, frameworks, etc. that I don't know.
-What I don't know I don't know is much more extensive, however.
+What I don't know is much more extensive, however.
 This is a list of things I don't know that I think I probably should.

 - GraphQL
 - Redux/MobX